-ii) Amounts accumulated in the cash flow hedge reserve: When the Branch amends its hedge designation, the accumulated outstanding amount in the cash flow hedge reserve is deemed to be based on the alternative benchmark rate.
+ii) Amounts accumulated in the cash flow hedge reserve: When the Branch amends its hedge designation, the accumulated outstanding amount in the cash flow hedge reserve will be based on the alternative benchmark rate that replaces it.
 As for discontinued hedging relationships, when the interest rate benchmark changed as required by IBOR reform, the amount accumulated in the cash flow hedge reserve is also deemed to be based on the alternative benchmark rate.